IBM/mas-tas-appconnect-flows/README.md

 ### 9a.
 API Key (Maximo-X)

-  - First, check to see if your version of Maximo comes with Maximo-X. Navigate to Administration -> Administration and a new tab/window should open with the Maximo-x application.
-If you are having trouble reaching this page or it is not installed, follow these steps in order to create an API key.
+  - First, check to see if the version of Maximo comes with Maximo-X. Navigate to Administration -> Administration and a new tab/window should open with the Maximo-x application.
+If there is trouble reaching this page or it is not installed, follow 9b in order to create an API key.
   - You should be on a page titled 'Integration'.
 Click on the tab at the top of the page that says API Keys and click on the button with the blue plus sign that reads 'Add API key'
   -  Select user 'MXINTADM' and click the Add button to generate an API key for this user.
 Securely store this API key for later use.

 ### 9b.
 API Key (No Maximo-X)

-  - Follow the steps in [this documentation](https://www.ibm.com/docs/en/mam/7.6.1.2?topic=components-api-keys) to generate an API key for your user
+  - Follow the steps in [this documentation](https://www.ibm.com/docs/en/mam/7.6.1.2?topic=components-api-keys) to generate an API key for the user

 ### 10. Integration Controls